jamesnicolas/yomichan-forvo-server/README.md

 ## Configuration

-Yomichan Forvo Server supports a few configuration options, which you can edit by going to Add-Ons > Yomichan Forvo Server > Config.
+Yomichan Forvo Server supports a few configuration options, which you can edit by going to Tools > Add-Ons > Yomichan Forvo Server > Config. **Note configuration changes requires you to restard Anki to see effects**.

 Here is a sample configuration.